 Step 1: Clean the garden shear blade if you haven’t done it already.
 Unclean and greasy blade surface makes it hard to sharpen the blade.
 Use warm soapy water if there is mud or dirt on the pruner and use a scouring pad to rub off the dirt.

 Step 2.
-Angle the hand pruner blade around 20 to 30 degree and start stroking it with sharpening tool inside out.
+Angle the hand pruner blade around 20 to 30 degrees and start stroking it with a sharpening tool inside out.
 Apply gentle pressure and keep stroking it evenly across the blade surface.
 Keep checking your progress as it doesn’t take long to sharpen the pruner blades.

-Most of the moderately used pruner blades will sharpen after passing sharpening tool 15 to 25 times.
-The more well used and dull blades may need over 50 to 60 passes.
+Most of the moderately used pruner blades will sharpen after passing the sharpening tool 15 to 25 times.
+The more well-used and dull blades may need over 50 to 60 passes.

 Once you’ve sharpened the blade, reduce the pressure to smoothen the blade coarseness and remove any small rough surface at the edge of the blade.

 Step 3.
 Use a dry cloth to remove any dust or scraped part from the blade and apply lubricant.
 You don’t need to use excess oil as a small and thin layer of grease should be sufficient to maintain your pruning shear properly.